 When you start learning coding and web development, the number of different programming languages can easily feel daunting and overwhelming.
-In this post you’ll learn about different programming languages and their uses to help you find the right language to learn.
+In this post you’ll learn about different programming languages and their uses to help you find the right programming language to learn.

-We’ll go through 14 different programming languages and see what they’re used for.
+We’ll go through 14 popular programming languages and see what they’re used for.
 By the time you’re done reading this article, you’ll have a better idea about which language you should learn to achieve your coding goals.

 In short, here’s what we’ll find out in this post: